onaio/fhir-web/README.md

 ## Deployments

-We use different technologies to deploy OpenSRP FHIR Web.
+We use different technologies to deploy fhir-web.

 ### Prerequisites